-You should not receive Macugen if you are allergic to pegaptanib, or if you have any type of bacterial, fungal, or viral infection in or around your eyes.
+You should not use Macugen if you are allergic to pegaptanib, or if you have an infection in or around your eyes.

 For a short time after your injection, your eyes will be checked periodically to make sure the injection has not caused any side effects.